plugorgau/constitution_and_policies/values statement.md

 ## Open Technology
-Linux Australia was founded with a focus on the Linux operating system but quickly evolved to embrace all facets of open technology.
+Perth Linux Users Group was founded with a focus on the Linux operating system but quickly evolved to embrace all facets of open technology.
 Open technology is a term encompassing openness in source code, standards, formats, licences and APIs.
 Whether for software sources, documents, hardware designs, images or works of art, we value the use of open licenses to promote the creative reuse of intellectual effort.